Noel Allanson: Essendon (VFL)

-Allanson was an Essendon local and at the end of his debut season played in the 1947 VFL Grand Final.
-Essendon lost the game but he got another chance to play in a premiership in 1950, this time finishing on the winning team.
+Allanson was an Essendon local, and at the end of his debut season he played in the 1947 VFL Grand Final.
+Essendon lost the game, but he got another chance to play in a premiership in 1950, this time finishing on the winning team.

 He was a defender and kicked the only goal of his career at Glenferrie Oval against Hawthorn.

 Williamstown (VFA)

-During 1951, Allanson transferred to Williamstown in the VFA and played 26 games over two seasons, kicking one goal, and winning the club's most effective player award in 1952, as well as the Williamstown Chronicle best player award.
+During 1951, Allanson transferred to Williamstown in the VFA and played 26 games over two seasons, kicking one goal and winning the club's most effective player award in 1952, as well as the Williamstown Chronicle best player award.

 Cricket

-In 1957 Allanson played a first-class cricket match for Victoria against Tasmania, making 24 in his only innings.
+In 1957, Allanson played a first-class cricket match for Victoria against Tasmania, making 24 in his only innings.

 Club official

 Allanson was vice-president of Essendon Football Club in 1976 and 1977 and treasurer from 1978 to early 1991.
-He was inducted into the Club's Hall of Fame in 2015.
+He was inducted into the club's Hall of Fame in 2015.

 Death

-Noel Allanson died at East Malvern, Victoria on 7 February 2022, at the age of 96, and was the last surviving member of the 1950 Essendon premiership team.
+Noel Allanson died at East Malvern, Victoria, on 7 February 2022, at the age of 96, and was the last surviving member of the 1950 Essendon premiership team.